Melanoma: easier to prevent

 According to the results of the initial admission of the population, several people received a referral for the removal of problematic moles and a more detailed study.
 The rest are in a good mood and confidence in the future.

-Press Service of the NMIC of Radiology of the Ministry of Health of Russia
+Press Service of the NMRRC of the Ministry of Health of Russia